lkilcommons/OvationPyme/readme.md

 spacecraft, using data beginning in 1985.
 These spacecraft carry a particle detector (SSJ) which is sensitive to particles with characteristic energies between 30 eV and 30 keV.

+## Provenance of this implementation
+Ovation Pyme is a complete translation of the IDL (a proprietary programming language, owned by ExelisVis) version released in an open source format on [Sourceforge](https://sourceforge.net/projects/ovation-prime/) by Janet Machol, Rob Redmon and Nathan Case of NOAA National Center for Environmental Information (NCEI).
+This code has not been peer-reviewed.
+Errors may exist.
+__Contributions and comments are very welcome__.

 ## Problems and limitations of Ovation Prime 2010
 These limitations are described in detail in [Newell et al. 2013](https://doi.org/10.1002/2014SW001056)
 1. Model produces large spurious values in some isolated bins (salt-and-pepper noise)
 2. Model is most valid for low to moderate geomagnetic activity (Kp<=6)
 3. Model is paramaterized to use hourly solar wind data (only one unique result per hour)

-## Provenance of this implementation
-Ovation Pyme is a complete translation of the IDL (a proprietary programming language, owned by ExelisVis) version released in an open source format on [Sourceforge](https://sourceforge.net/projects/ovation-prime/) by Janet Machol, Rob Redmon and Nathan Case of NOAA National Center for Environmental Information (NCEI).
-__Contributions and comments are very welcome__.

 ## Differences in this implementation compared to the IDL version